gajgeospatial/osgearth-2.8/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

+GAJ-Geospatial
+This repository contains updates that allow the viewing of OGC CDB with osgEarth.
+The project CDB_TileLib provides the core API for reading CDB data.
+This library is exercised by the plugins osgearth_cdb which handles the reading of all CDB Raster data (Imagery, Elevation / Bathometry, as well as the raster material layers of CDB.
+The plugin osgearth_feature_cdb provides access of both CDB GeoTypical and GeoSpecific model layers.
+The plugin osgearth_feature_cdbv adds roads, railroads, hydrography and powerlines as vector overlays from the CDB.